istiaqueahmedarik/URC_TRACK/ROS/Create_a_package.md

 let's explain the code:

+- In the first line, we specify the path of the python interpreter, it is called shebang.
 - we import rospy and std_msgs.msg
 - we create a function hello
 - we create a publisher